 Under this sustained use alligator program, over 1,000,000 wild alligators have been harvested since 1972 (Table 2).
 The annual harvest takes place in September to specifically target the adult males and immature segments of the alligator population.
 Adult females, which typically inhabit interior marshes in September, would be more susceptible to harvest if the season was scheduled during the spring or summer.
-During the 2016 wild season, a total of 33,613 alligators were harvested by 3,281 licensed alligator hunters.
-Alligators harvested averaged 7.51 feet in length (Figure 2), with an estimated value of \$9.6 million.
+During the 2017 wild season, a total of 15,052 alligators were harvested by 2,608 licensed alligator hunters.
+Alligators harvested averaged 7.55 feet in length (Figure 2), with an estimated value of \$3.3 million.
+This decrease in harvest can be attributed to an oversupply of crocodilian skins worldwide.